Gastroenterology · Liver Disease

 Lactulose

-The patient presents with classic signs of hepatic encephalopathy, likely precipitated by a GI bleed; lactulose is the first-line treatment to reduce ammonia absorption.
+The patient presents with classic signs of hepatic encephalopathy, and lactulose is the first-line treatment to reduce ammonia absorption by promoting its excretion in the stool.

 Mo